The location where Dimebag Darrell died.

 Photos of the site and other related images.

-This Google Street View image of the Alrosa Villa nightclub was taken in September of 2021.
-As you can see, fans of the guitarist painted "RIP DIME" on one of the boulders at the entrance.
+This Google Street View image of the Alrosa Villa nightclub was taken in September 2021.

 The nightclub announced that it was closing on June 21st, 2021.
 Six months later, the building was torn down.

-YouTube user "Heavy Metal Picker" managed to record footage of the building being torn down.
+YouTube user "Heavy Metal Picker" recorded footage of the building being demolished.

 Nathan Gale

-A grainy video recording of the packed event captured Nathan Gale walking across the stage with a pistol in his hands.
-After he opened fire, several bystanders attempted to restrain him.
+This grainy video recording of the packed event captured Gale walking across the stage with a pistol in his hands.

 Four people lost their lives in the Alrosa Villa nightclub shooting.

-After murdering Dimebag Darrell, Gale shot and killed three other men who attempted to intervene.
+After murdering Dimebag, Gale shot and killed three other men who attempted to intervene.

-A Damageplan fan called Nathan Bray (23) was shot dead after he jumped up onto the stage and attempted to administer CPR to Darrell.
+A Damageplan fan called Nathan Bray (23) was shot dead after he jumped onto the stage and attempted to administer CPR to Dimebag.

-Nightclub employee Erin Halk (29) was killed after he attempted to charge at Gale.
+Nightclub employee Erin Halk (29) was killed after he tried to run at Gale.

-Gale's shooting spree came to an end after a police officer called James D. Niggemeyer managed to sneak up on him from the side and shoot him with a shotgun.
+The shooting spree came to an end after a police officer named James D. Niggemeyer crept up on Gale from the side and shot him with a shotgun.

 By the summer of 2022, construction of the new apartment building was well underway.